huzidaha/next-connect-redux/README.md

 }
 ```

-And pass `initStore` function to `next-connect-redux` and it will return a wrapper function called `nextConnect`.
+And then pass `initStore` function to `next-connect-redux` and it will return a wrapper function called `nextConnect`.

 ```javascript
 import nextConnectRedux from 'next-connect-redux'